rackerlabs/technical-blog/_posts/2020-04-20-get-ready-to-conga-3-new-solutions-that-build-on-the-salesforce-platform.md

 ogDescription: ""
 ---

-Many companies are turning to cloud based applications to increase the return on their Salesforce CRM investment.
-Last month RelationEdge went onsite with Conga to get a more intimate understanding of their new offerings.
-We received training on how to quickly navigate Conga’s applications and more efficiently handle customer and prospect requests.
-Conga’s solutions can help streamline processes and align our clients’ sales, marketing, and customer service strategies.
+Many companies are turning to cloud based applications to increase the return on their Salesforce&reg; Customer Relationship Management (CRM) investment.
+Rackspace recently went onsite with Conga to get a more intimate understanding of their new offerings.
+Conga provided training on how to navigate their applications and more efficiently handle customer and prospect requests.
+Conga’s solutions can help streamline processes and align clients’ sales, marketing, and customer service strategies.

 <!-- more -->

 Conga is best known for their document generation solution.
-With Conga, a click of a button can generate documents as complicated as a contract with the right clauses for that particular deal, an excel file 100% formatted per management’s expectations, or a simple quote using your Salesforce data.
-However, they’ve continued to evolve their product suite with the addition of three new solutions: Contracts, Sign, and ActionGrid.
-All three are strong additions to the Conga suite, and all are aimed to more efficiently organize, simplify and automate data document generation.
+With Conga, you can generate complicated documents like contracts, well-formatted excel files 100%, or simple quotes from your Salesforce data.
+However, they’ve continued to evolve their product suite with the addition of three new solutions:Contracts, Sign, and ActionGrid.
+All three are strong additions to the Conga suite, and all aim to more efficiently organize, simplify, and automate data document generation.

-### Conga Contracts: Speed Up the Contract Negotiation Process
+### Conga contracts:speed up the contract negotiation process

-This may sound familiar: You know that Salesforce helps to streamline daily activities and can increase your sales, but everything is getting bogged down in the contract management lifecycle.
-Your sales reps have to reach out to legal to make amendments or get approval, a process which can be tedious and time consuming, especially when you are almost at the finish line.
-Conga Contracts can come to the rescue.
+This might sound familiar&mdash;You know that Salesforce helps to streamline daily activities and can increase your sales, but everything is getting bogged down in the contract management lifecycle.
+Your sales reps reach out to legal to make amendments or get approval but this process can be tedious and time consuming, especially when you are almost done.
+Conga Contracts can help.

 Conga Contracts gives customers the ability to send a contract for negotiation, redline, and compare changes all within Salesforce.
-Solutions like Conga can help equip your team and speed up the contract negotiation process —  resulting in more closed deals!
+Solutions like Conga can help equip your team and speed up the contract negotiation process&mdash;resulting in more closed deals.

-### ActionGrid: Actionable Views Into Salesforce Data
+### ActionGrid: actionable views into Salesforce data

 Sales reviews their forecasts at the end of each week to make sure management is addressing every deal correctly.
 Sales operations is charged with creating a very specific output at the end of each call, typically taking them hours or even the entire weekend to make sure the output is correct and formulated correctly.